Hill Museum & Manuscript Library: Manuscripts

-Art & Photographs
+Art and photographs

 A collection of artwork and photographs dating from 3300 BCE through the late 20th century.
 Areas of focus include the graphic arts, liturgical art, monasticism in art, and printing—totaling more than 6,000 original woodcuts, engravings, etchings, and lithographs.
 Ceramics and archaeological objects are also represented in the collection.
 After HMML staff catalog the artwork and photographs, data and digital images are made available online in HMML Museum.

-Special Collections
+Special collections

 A teaching and research collection providing access to more than 11,000 printed books and hundreds of manuscripts.
 Composed of five distinct collections, with materials spanning the ancient to modern periods: